famoser/pdf-generator/ARCHITECTURE.md

   meaningful, and a rough estimate of how much needs to be printed.
 - *Allocate* provides content that fits in the given space: Given max dimensions to print in, it calculates the concrete content that fits and the space this requires.
-- *Print* puts content on a page: Given fixed dimensions to print it, it places content on the document that fits, but guarantees progress (hence might print something that does not fit).
+- *Print* prints the calculated allocation.
+As this is a separate step, users can decide whether to abort printing depending on the result of the allocation.

 The frontend may become the backend of more abstract document generation library, and this frontend may then unify a way e.g. generate both HTML and PDF documents using the same code.
 Experiments towards this are done in